Luminous418/LumiROM/README.md

 - If your model is available in /LumiROM/Devices folder of this repository, the tool will work for your device.
 - If your model is not present, it will not work.

-> I recommend for forks, to use the Specific Device workflow instead of the All Devices workflow if you building it via GitHub Actions.
+> I recommend for forks, to use the `LumiROM Tools` workflow instead of the `All Devices` workflow if you building it via GitHub Actions.

 #### 4. Kernel BPF Version Option:
-Set this option to True if your kernel BPF version is 5.4 (lower than 5.10).
+Tick this option if your kernel BPF version is 5.4 (lower than 5.10).
 - Otherwise, set it to false.

 > All devices from my repo dont need this as BPF supports 5.10.